jibe-b/gatsby-source-baserow/README.md

 ### The power of views

-Within Airtable, every table can have one or more named Views.
+Within Baserow, every table can have one or more named Views.
 These Views are a convenient way to pre-filter and sort your data before querying it in Gatsby.
 If you do not specify a view in your table object, raw data will be returned in no particular order.

-For example, if you are creating a blog or documentation site, specify a `published` field in Airtable, create a filter showing only published posts, and specify this as the (optional) `tableView` option in `gatsby-config.js`
+For example, if you are creating a blog or documentation site, specify a `published` field in Baserow, create a filter showing only published posts, and specify this as the (optional) `tableView` option in `gatsby-config.js`

 ### Naming conflicts

 You may have a situation where you are including two separate bases, each with a table that has the exact same name.
-With the data structure of this repo, both bases would fall into allAirtable and you wouldn't be able to tell them apart when building GraphQL queries.
+With the data structure of this repo, both bases would fall into allBaserow and you wouldn't be able to tell them apart when building GraphQL queries.
 This is what the optional `queryName` setting is for-- simply to provide an alternate name for a table.

-If you would like to have the query names for tables be different from the default `allAirtable` or `airtable`, you may specify `separateNodeType` as `true`.
+If you would like to have the query names for tables be different from the default `allBaserow` or `baserow`, you may specify `separateNodeType` as `true`.

 ### Column Names

 Within GraphQL (the language you query information from and that this plugin puts nodes into), there are character limitations.
 Most specifically we cannot have spaces in field names.
-We don't want to force you to change your Airtable names, so we will "clean" the keys and replace the spaces with an underscore (e.g. `The Column Name` becomes `The_Column_Name`).
+We don't want to force you to change your Baserow names, so we will "clean" the keys and replace the spaces with an underscore (e.g. `The Column Name` becomes `The_Column_Name`).
 We use the cleaned name everywhere including `gatsby-config.js` and within your queries.
 We don't warn